dbcli/mycli/README.md

 Features
 --------

-This tool `mycli` is written using [prompt_toolkit](https://github.com/jonathanslenders/python-prompt-toolkit://github.com/jonathanslenders/python-prompt-toolkit/).
+`mycli` is written using [prompt_toolkit](https://github.com/jonathanslenders/python-prompt-toolkit://github.com/jonathanslenders/python-prompt-toolkit/).

 * Auto-completion as you type for SQL keywords as well as tables and columns in the database.